Sharing Economy Principles to Boost Your Small Business

 You may also want to consider investing in your employees.
-A study from HR Magazine found that a $1,500 or more investment in employee trainings resulted in a 24 percent increase in profit margins over companies that did not invest in employee trainings.
+A study from HR Magazine found that a $1,500 or more investment in employee training resulted in a 24 percent increase in profit margins over companies that did not invest in employee training.

 Develop an Engaged and Active Community

 Community is another driving force of the sharing economy.
 Most share-based businesses rely on a marketplace to manage the value exchange between supplier and customer.
 Therefore, community growth and retention are critical.

 Kickstarter, for example, is one of the leading peer-to-peer financing platforms in the sharing economy.
 It enables start-ups to raise capital for their venture and, in return, the users who pledge money are rewarded with a finished product, recognition, goodwill, or some other value exchange.